 With an average annual premium of $5,756 for a 17-year-old female, Nationwide was less expensive than all but Geico and USAA, at $5,654 and $4,808, respectively.
 The same was true for a 17-year-old male, though the cost was higher.
 Males of the same age paid $7,175 annually on average with Nationwide, with only Geico, at $6,279, and USAA, at $5,386, costing less.

 And as much as USAA is the bargain of the bunch, remember that not everyone can buy insurance from them.
 Only members of the US Military, honorably separated veterans, military spouses, and children and stepchildren of those groups are eligible to purchase insurance through USAA.
-On the bright side, Nationwide, Geico, and USAA were far more affordable than the most expensive insurers for young drivers: Allstate and Liberty Mutual.
+On the bright side, Nationwide, Geico, and USAA were far more affordable than the most expensive insurer for young drivers: Allstate.
 The average annual premium for a 17-year-old female with Allstate was $9,282 and $10,643 for a male of the same age.
-The annual cost for Liberty Mutual was an eye-opening $11,621 and $13,719, respectively.
 For older drivers, Nationwide was still competitively priced, but the difference between their rates and others was not as great.

 Drivers with less than stellar credit would also do well to consider Nationwide.
 The survey found that drivers with poor credit paid $4,083 annually on average with Nationwide, less than all other companies in the survey except for the $3,691 charged by USAA.
 And while the $1,157 upcharge paid by Nationwide customers with poor credit is not insignificant, it is among the lowest of all companies in the survey.